 Under normal circumstances, airline demand throughout the week fluctuates by day of week.
 For this reason, we take a rolling average of the past seven days.

 You will note a modest trend upward on the far right-hand side of the chart, but because of how small the numbers are relative to last year, the scale makes it may be difficult to tell when exactly it began.
 Checkpoint number declines bottomed out about March 23 and began recovering about April 16.
 Since then, throughput has been showing encouraging signs of recovery – about 2% to 5% increases daily.
 As states’ Coronavirus restrictions expire, are modified, or extended, we expect to see those changes make a material impact on these trends.
+It is likely that the loosening of restrictions was a major contributor to the post-Memorial Day acceleration in the upward trend.

 How does this compare to last year?